Sarosim/photo-locations/README.md

 - image category
 - photographer

-Corresponding dropdown boxes are placed on top of the search page, where any combination of filterning can be set and by clicking on the 'Lets Gooo' button filtering is launched.
+Corresponding dropdown boxes are placed on top of the search page, where any combination of filtering can be set and by clicking on the 'Lets Gooo' button filtering is launched.
-Results are shown on the same page, sorted by 'poularity' (number of likes).
+Results are shown on the same page, sorted by 'popularity' (number of likes).

 # Technologies used